benkolera/purescript-chartjs/README.md

 Purescript bindings for [chartjs](http://chartjs.org).

 Note that right now it doesn't allow you to:
-  * Configure the graphs since the defaults worked for me initially.
-Working on that next!
-  * Call any of the ChartType functions (update,remove,onClick,etc)
+  * Call any of the ChartType functions (update,remove,onClick,generateLegend,etc)

 ## Installation
 ```
 bower install --save purescript-chartjs
 ```